Sk1-z/Schizle/README.md

 ## About

-Schizle is an *In-progress* Lightweight scripting language with builtin support for compilation into executables written in 99% C with the objective of being simple and easy to learn.
-Schizle is currently very early in development and schizle is only avaible on windows and the interpreter can only be used within the same directory as the .ski file.
-In addition there is a lot of features lacking.
+Schizle is an *In-progress* Lightweight scripting language with builtin support for compilation into executables written in pure ANSI C with the objective of being simple ,easy to learn, and lightweight.
+Current release: 0.01
 <!--
 ## Getting started